 – Comprehensive Examination will evaluate your overall health and oral hygiene on your first visit.
 This will include examination of your oral cavity, head and neck region, the condition of your gums, the need for tooth restoration or replacement of existing restorations.

-Limited Evaluation is concentrated on a specific or problem focus area by the dentist at Community Health of South Florida Inc. (CHI) in Marathon, Fl.
+– Limited Evaluation is concentrated on a specific or problem focus area.

-Periodontal Examination involves checking the gums and the supporting structures of the teeth.
-If periodontal disease is present, the dentist will inform you of options for treatment.
+– Periodontal Examination involves checking the gums and the supporting structures of the teeth.
+If periodontal disease is present, the dentist will inform you of treatment options.

-Prophylaxis is a professional cleaning.
-It is a routine cleaning given to a patient whose gums are in normal condition with no periodontal disease present.
+– Prophylaxis is a professional cleaning.
+This routine cleaning is given to a patient whose gums are in normal condition with no periodontal disease present.
 It includes the removal of plaque and tarter from the crowns of teeth above the gum lines.
 The teeth are then polished to remove plaque and stains.

-Sealants are preventative dental treatments.
-Sealants are thin plastic coatings placed on the pits and fissures on the chewing surfaces of primary and permanent molars.
+– Sealants are preventative dental treatments.
+They are thin plastic coatings placed on the pits and fissures on the chewing surfaces of primary and permanent molars.
 The sealant is painted onto the enamel where it bonds directly onto the tooth and hardens.
-The sealant acts as a barrier to protecting enamel from plaque and acids, preventing cavities.
+It acts as a barrier to protecting enamel from plaque and acids, preventing cavities.

-Our mobile dental unit enables parents to balance a dilemma by visiting schools, summer camps and other childcare facilities to provide dental services under the “Preventive Oral Health Services Program”.
+– Our mobile dental unit visits schools, summer camps and other childcare facilities to provide dental services under the “Preventive Oral Health Services Program.”